Televisão Independente

-TVI - initialism for Televisão Independente ("Independent Television") - is Portugal's fourth terrestrial television channel, launched in 1993.
-It was the most watched channel in Portugal from 2005 to 2019.
+TVI (Televisão Independente – "Independent Television") is Portugal's fourth terrestrial television channel, launched in 1993.
+It was the most watched channel in Portugal from 2005 to 2019, and again from 2024 to 2025.
 It competes directly with SIC and RTP1.
 It is one of the two private free-to-air channels in Portugal, among the seven terrestrial free-to-air channels broadcasting from the country.